-This Indian wedding, shot on old school analog film photography, is one of my all-time favorites.
+This Indian wedding, shot on old school, analog 35mm film photography, is one of my all-time favorites.
 I absolutely adore the beautiful colors, the vibrancy and the contrast combined with the softness of analog photography.
 I like to approach all of my weddings, even Indian weddings, the same classic way.
 Capturing the plot of the main characters: the intro, the build up, the climax, and the exultation of a wedding day takes a lot of concentration and focused attention.
 Shooting it all on film allows me to do that.

 Film Wedding Photography Requires Heightened Senses

 Each shot has to count, so a film photographer must lock in to the emotions and activity of a scene.
 Indian weddings in particular are chock full of activity and fast-paced moments.
 Shooting an Indian wedding on analog film requires a very focused, intentional, and experienced eye and hand.
 Looking down at the back of a digital camera every now and then could easily lead to a missed shot.
 Shooting on film keeps me focused on what’s happening at the moment during my clients’ wedding rather than looking at what’s happening on the back of my camera.

 Indian Weddings Are Full of Color